 Bali Itinerary for 10 days, is it enough?
 Bali is easily the most popular island in Indonesia, and maybe even Asia!

 With its beautiful locals, tasty cuisine, fascinating culture, stellar accommodation and the relaxed beachy vibe, it’s no wonder why tourists flock to this island paradise!
-10 days is the perfect amount of time for your first visit.
+10 days is the perfect amount of time for your first visit or if travelling to bali with kids.

 I visit Bali every year with my average stay around a month (my longest was 2) most people I talk to however have around 10 days or two weeks to spend in Bali.